Dwerg01/Dwerg01/README.md

-### Hi 👋, I'm mostly new here
+### Hi 👋, This is my space and I love making it my own
+## My main aim using code is to help e-shop owners get the most from their stores

+## My favourites are CSS > JavaScript > Liquid Templating > HTML > all the rest

-> learn something new every day
+> "learn something new every day"

-## I'm an Independent Developer & Freelancer 👨🏽‍💻
+# I'm an Independent Developer & Freelancer 👨🏽‍💻

 - 🔭 Current project - Revamping my portfolio website using Astro
 - 🌱 Learning &emsp; - React, Design, GTM/GA4 and more Javascript